-Rule 1.6 Bariatric Medicine, \Medical Weight Loss, or Weight Management Practice
+Rule 1.6 Bariatric Medicine, Medical Weight Loss, or Weight Management Practice

-- A. A Bariatric Medicine, Medical Weight Loss, or Weight Management Practice is defined above in Rule 1.2.
-Advertised medical weight loss must include behavior modification, comprehensive nutritional education, exercise or physical therapy intervention, and long-term maintenance programs.
-Advertised medical weight loss may include ordering, administering, dispensing or prescribing medication with FDA-approved indications for weight loss as part of the patient's treatment plan. - B. No bariatric medicine, medical weight loss, or weight management practice shall operate in Mississippi unless the owner or operator of the facility is a Mississippi licensed physician.
-This licensee must meet all requirements below at all times while the facility is in operation. - C. The physician owner/operator of the bariatric medicine, medical weight loss, weight management practice must register with the MSBML using a form prescribed by the board.
-Certificates of registration once issued are not transferable nor assignable.
+- A. No bariatric medicine, medical weight loss, or weight management practice shall operate in Mississippi unless the owner or operator of the facility is a Mississippi licensed physician.
+This licensee must meet all requirements below at all times while the facility is in operation.
+For the purposes of this rule, physicians who collaborate with mid-level providers will be considered an operator of the practice in the context of that collaborative arrangement. - B. The physician owner/operator of the bariatric medicine, medical weight loss, weight management practice must register with the MSBML using a form prescribed by the board.
+Certificates of registration once issued are not transferable or assignable.
 Only the primary physician is required to register with the Board.
 All licensees associated with the practice, whether in the capacity as the owner or as a practitioner, must be listed on the application and must also meet all regulations governing the treatment of obesity/medical weight loss.
 Physicians who are added to the registration once a certificate is issued must be reported to the MSBML for approval prior to beginning practice.
 Physicians who are removed from the registration must be reported to the board within 30 days of removal.
-Each practice location requires a separate registration certificate. - D. A bariatric medicine, medical weight loss, or weight management practice may not operate in the state of Mississippi without obtaining a registration certificate from the Mississippi State Board of Medical Licensure. - E. Certificates are valid for one year and must be renewed annually along with practitioner's license to practice medicine in the state of Mississippi.
+Each practice location requires a separate registration certificate. - C. A bariatric medicine, medical weight loss, or weight management practice may not operate in the state of Mississippi without obtaining a registration certificate from the Mississippi State Board of Medical Licensure. - D. Certificates are valid for one year and must be renewed annually along with practitioner's license to practice medicine in the state of Mississippi.
 There is a 30-day grace period for renewal after which the owner/operator must reapply for an original certificate.
-The clinic may not continue to operate while the certificate is expired.

-If a physician's practice is a bariatric medicine, medical weight loss, or weight management practice, as defined above, or the physician collaborates, manages, oversees, or employs any licensed professional providing comprehensive treatment of obesity, the licensee must have 100 AMA or AOA Category 1 CME in the core-content of bariatric medicine or be currently certified by a board in bariatric medicine.
+The clinic may not continue to operate while the certificate is expired. - If a physician's practice is a bariatric medicine, medical weight loss, or weight management practice as defined above or the physician collaborates, manages, oversees, or employs any licensed professional providing comprehensive treatment of obesity, the licensee must have 100 AMA or AOA Category 1 CME in the core-content of bariatric medicine or be currently certified by a board in bariatric medicine.
 A licensee currently practicing bariatric medicine, medical weight loss or weight management has 24 months from effective date of this regulation to comply with the initial CME requirement.
-All

-CME must be obtained within the 24 month period.
-Reference is made to exclusions noted in Rule 1.2, K.
+All CME must be obtained within the 24 month period.
+Reference is made to exclusions noted in Rule 1.2, H.

-Licensees must biennially obtain 60 AMA or AOA Category 1 CME in core-content of bariatric medicine before certification can be renewed with the MSBML.
+Licensee must biennially obtain 60 AMA or AOA Category 1 CME in core-content of bariatric medicine before certification can be renewed with the MSBML.

-F. A Medical Spa practice, Wellness practice, or other practice that meets the definition of Bariatric Medicine, Medical Weight Loss, or Weight Management Practice will be subject to all rules pertaining to Bariatric Medicine, Medical Weight Loss, or Weight Management Practice if the facility has a Mississippi licensee affiliated in any manner.
+E. A Medical Spa practice, Wellness practice, or other practice that meets the definition of Bariatric Medicine, Medical Weight Loss, or Weight Management Practice will be subject to all rules pertaining to Bariatric Medicine, Medical Weight Loss, or Weight Management Practice if the facility has a Mississippi licensee affiliated in any manner.